nepal-js/nepaljs.org/_posts/2022-09-08-welcome-to-nepaljs.markdown

 categories: jekyll update
 ---

-Welcome to the NepalJS.
+Welcome to the NepalJS community.
 If you’re in Nepal and into JavaScript, you need to join our community.

 Facebook: [https://www.facebook.com/groups/javascriptdevelopersnepal](https://www.facebook.com/groups/javascriptdevelopersnepal)